16egong/CMSC773/deep_models/README.md

 ### Validating a model

 ---
-Load weights from a trained model
+Load weights from a trained model:

 ```python
 import torch